paullizer/azurePolicies/README.md

 9. Applies Role Permissions for each Policy assignment

 ## Future Updates
+1. Add header information
-1. Include new set of policies for sending logs and metrics to Event Hub
+2. Include new set of policies for sending logs and metrics to Event Hub
-5. Expand beyond diagnostic settings
+3. Expand beyond diagnostic settings
-3. Create an Initiative and assign using Initiative
+4. Create an Initiative and assign using Initiative
+5. Functionalize more of the code

 ## Execution
 Deploy-DiagnosticSettings.ps1